 Before scheduling sessions with a therapist, consider whether the therapist would be a good fit for your family.
-Here are some things to consider and some questions to ask:
+Here are some factors to consider and questions to ask:

 - Education and experience.
 What is your educational and training background?
 Are you licensed by the state?
 Are you accredited by the AAMFT or other professional organizations?
+Do you have specialty training in family psychotherapy?
 What is your experience with my family's type of problem?

 - Location and availability.
 Where is your office?
 What are your office hours?
 Are you available in case of emergency?